hanjia/hanjia.github.io/_posts/2019-01-07-generate-unique-identifier-and-hashing.md

 -----------------

 Now back to the original problem.
-Basically we need to find a way to create unique identifiers to meet the following requirements:
+Basically we need to find a way to create unique identifiers to meet the following requirements:\

-1) Minimize the likelihood of collisions
+1) Minimize the likelihood of collisions.\

-2) Even the same record should have different ids over different runs
+2) Even the same record should have different ids over different runs.\

 Timed UUID seems to be a good fit.

 However, it doesn't guarantee the uniqueness in a distributed system.
 We had seen some duplicate ids in results.
-We were generating version 1 Timed UUID (see [Datastax driver's timed UUID implementation](https://docs.datastax.com/en/drivers/java/2.0/com/datastax/driver/core/utils/UUIDs.html#timeBased--) for details), which takes date-time and MAC address into account.
+We were generating version 1 Timed UUIDs (see [Datastax driver's timed UUID implementation](https://docs.datastax.com/en/drivers/java/2.0/com/datastax/driver/core/utils/UUIDs.html#timeBased--) for details), which take date-time and MAC address into account.
-Because we have a large number of data partitions in Spark, so it's still possible to encounter a situation where two or multiple executors (JVMs) are running in parallel and on the same physical machine.
+Because we have a large number of data partitions in Spark, so it's still possible to encounter a situation where two or multiple executors (JVMs) are creating new IDs in parallel and on the same physical machine.